MicrosoftDocs/Viva/Viva/glint/setup/insights-integration.md

 :::image type="content" source="../../media/glint/setup/glintsights-confirm.png"alt-text="Screenshot of confirmation message that your data is sent to Viva Insights.":::

-4. Select **Close.""
+4. Select **Close.**

 ### Send additional survey programs to Viva Insights

-1. In the Send Data to Viva Insights section, the button changes to read **Manage Integration**.
+1. In the **Send Data to Viva Insights** section, the button changes to read **Manage Integration**.
 Use that button to send more programs to Viva Insights.

 :::image type="content" source="../../media/glint/setup/glintsights-manage-integration.png"alt-text="Screenshot of how to send more data to Viva Insights.":::

 2. Select **+ Add Programs.**
-3. In the *Add Program* window that opens, select any available program to add.
+3. In the *Add Program* window, select any available program to add.
 You can select multiple programs.
 Select **Add** next to the program.

 :::image type="content" source="../../media/glint/setup/glintsights-add-program.png"alt-text="Screenshot of how to add programs.":::